Information about Bosentan

-Bosentan is used in the treatment of pulmonary hypertension
+Bosentan is used in the treatment of pulmonary arterial hypertension (PAH).

 - ₹730 to ₹1198Natco Pharma Ltd2 variant(s)

 - ₹690 to ₹1140Sun Pharmaceutical Industries Ltd2 variant(s)

 - Your doctor has prescribed Bosentan to treat the high pressure in the blood vessels (the pulmonary arteries) that carry blood from the heart to the lungs.

 - Can help improve your quality of life and exercise ability.

 - Notify your doctor if you are pregnant or planning to conceive or breastfeeding.

 - It is necessary to get routine blood tests done to check for anaemia and to assess the functioning of your liver.